nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 **operation: "UPDATE_FIELD", update-field: "MimeType"** Supported metadata formats:
   - RelatedUrls in UMM-G
+  - OnlineAccessURLs and OnlineResources in ECHO10

 To update the MimeType value for RelatedUrls, an array of URLs and MimeTypes can be specified for each granule to specify the new MimeType for each RelatedUrl.

+In ECHO10 the OnlineResources and OnlineAccessURLs are represented in UMM-G as RelatedURLs.
+Either can be updated using the MimeType bulk granule update with the same syntax as for UMM-G.

 ```
 curl -i -XPOST \